gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Gravity Blocks like Sand or Gravel will not fall if a block is broken underneath them.
 - Crafting Oak Slabs in this version will give you Wooden Slabs that are similar to Petrified Oak Slabs in Java Edition
 - Placing a Door on Farmland will remove the bottom half of the Door leaving the Top Half of the Door standing
+- Placing a Door a block below the height limit will result in a Bottom Half Door
 - Tilling Dirt underwater will give you Underwater Farmland

 **0.5.0 alpha (Android)**